PoliticalGraveyard.com

 Image source: West Virginia Blue Book 1917

-Charles H. Haden II (1937-2004) — of Morgantown, Monongalia County, W.Va.; Charleston, Kanawha County, W.Va.
+Charles Harold Haden II (1937-2004) — also known as Charles H. Haden II — of Morgantown, Monongalia County, W.Va.; Charleston, Kanawha County, W.Va.
 Born in Morgantown, Monongalia County, W.Va., April 16, 1937.
-Son of Charles H. Haden and Beatrice (Costolo) Haden.
 Republican.
-Lawyer; member of West Virginia state house of delegates from Monongalia County, 1963-64; defeated, 1964; candidate for West Virginia state attorney general, 1968; West Virginia State Tax Commissioner, 1969-72; judge of West Virginia supreme court of appeals, 1972-75; appointed 1972; resigned 1975; Judge of U.S. District Court, 1975-2002.
+Lawyer; member of West Virginia state house of delegates from Monongalia County, 1963-64; defeated, 1964; candidate for West Virginia state attorney general, 1968; West Virginia State Tax Commissioner, 1969-72; judge of West Virginia supreme court of appeals, 1972-75; appointed 1972; resigned 1975; U.S. District Judge for the Northern District of West Virginia, 1975-83; U.S. District Judge for the Southern District of West Virginia, 1975-2004; died in office 2004.
 Member, American Bar Association.
-The Charles H. Haden II Professorship of Law at West Virginia University is named for him.
 Died in Charleston, Kanawha County, W.Va., March 20, 2004 (age 66 years, 339 days).
 Cremated; ashes scattered.

 See also Find-A-Grave memorial